hLeePage/weather_cli/README.md

 Place all files in the same folder.

-From any interactive Ruby command line, run `main.rb`.
+From an interactive Ruby command line, run `main.rb`.

+Follow the prompts.